 Pregnant female green and loggerhead turtles lay their eggs from November to January and hatchlings emerge from early December to April.

-Turtle tours begin at 7pm.
+Mon Repos turtle tours begin at 7 pm.
 Rangers communicate with each other to report where turtle beach activity is, and tours are organised accordingly.

 We were lucky as our group of 100 visitors was split into 3 as a number of turtles had come in to shore already.